farm-ng/amiga-dev-kit/docs/dashboard/README.md

 12. The timing of the double click can be a little tricky, so if it mounts as `CIRCUITPY`, just try again until it mounts as `AMIGA`.
 13. Drag and drop the newly downloaded UF2 file onto the mounted drive.
 14. This will immediately cause the bootloader firmware to update, and the dashboard will automatically reboot as `CIRCUITPY` once complete.

-15. Your farm-ng firmware should remain untouched, so the update order is not important if you are updating both types of firmware.
+> **_NOTE:_** The farm-ng firmware you may have just updated should remain untouched, so the order is not important if you are updating both types of firmware.

 **AMIGA mounted**